Paper-Proof/paperproof/CONTRIBUTING.md

 - `/extension` (contains VSCode extension code).

 If you want to test the results of your changes, you can go to `Examples.lean`, or to `/_examples/...` for some more test cases.

+# Version management

+Like mentioned above, Paperproof VSCode extension and Paperproof Lean library are deployed separately; and, correspondingly, users download them separately.
+The **lean library version** and **vscode extension version** should be compatible.

+To ensure such compatibility, we have

+- **lean library version**: `.version` field from `/lean/Paperproof.lean`, and
+- **vscode extension version**: `desiredVersion` constant in `/app/indexBrowser.lean`

+that must *exactly match*.

+If they don't match, we tell the user to update their **lean library version**.
+**Vscode extension version** is always ahead of the game, because VSCode automatically updates the extensions as soon as they are published.

+___

+There are some other mentions of versioning which have nothing to do with this matching:

+- `GlobalContextType.UIVersion` - this is just how we determine when we should rerender the dependency arrows in the ui
+- `/extension/package.json version` - this is automatically incremented when we publish vscode extension
+- `/app/package.json version`, `/lean/lake-manifest.json version` - NOT USED
+- `leanExtension.packageJSON.version` - we check the **vscode-lean4**'s extension version if connecting to their api errors out (this usually means **vscode-lean4** updated their api, and **paperproof** is not yet up to date)

 <div align="center">